bbangert/velruse/docs/providers.rst

 `per the 'Registering Your Application' documentation
 <http://msdn.microsoft.com/en-us/library/cc287659(v=MSDN.10).aspx>`_.

-Delegated authentication will only be performed if the `Offers` YAML parameter is set.
+Delegated authentication will only be performed if the `offers` YAML parameter is set.

 Login Authentication provides a single unique identifier, while